Southern Village, North Carolina: Recreation

 The Lumina Theatre in Southern Village shows films year-round, but during the warmer months, moviegoers can bring their own chairs and blankets and catch family-friendly flicks outdoors on the Village Green.
 There are also free concerts on the Green on Sundays at 6pm.

 The community is served by the southern, and only completed end, of the Fan Branch Trail. commonly called the greenway by local residents, this trail forms part of a bike trail system planned for the Chapel Hill area.
 This section of the trail leads form Meadows Pasture all the way to Mary Scroggs elementary, and The Southern Community Park, which abuts the Village offers soccer fields and a dog-walking park, a playground and cookout area, and a roller hockey rink, as well as an extension of the Fan Branch Trail.

 Culture

 The North Carolina Symphony visits once a year to give a free outdoor concert on the Village Green.
 Pop pieces from films such as Mission Impossible, Star Wars and Superman are often featured, along with such favorites as Turkey in the Straw and the William Tell Overture.
-Furthermore, there are often festivals in the central area and during the summer (weather permitting) there are outdoor movies.
+There are often festivals in the central area and during the summer (weather permitting) there are outdoor movies.